nim-lang/nif/README.md

 Extensibility is primarily achieved by using two different namespaces.
 One namespace is used for "node kinds" and a different one for source level identifiers.
 This does away with the notion of a fixed set of "keywords".
-In NIF new "keywords" ("node kinds") can be introduced without breaking any code.
+In NIF new "keywords" ("node kinds" / "tags") can be introduced without breaking any code.

 Why yet another data format?